-Abstract: Over the years, there have been numerous definitions of curriculum integration, where the curriculum is interwoven, connected, thematic, interdisciplinary multidisciplinary, correlated, linked and holistic.[1]
-Curriculum integration is based on both philosophy and practicality, drawing together knowledge, skills, attitudes and values from within or across subject areas to develop a more powerful understanding of key information.
+Over the years, there have been numerous definitions of curriculum integration, where the curriculum is interwoven, connected, thematic, interdisciplinary, multidisciplinary, correlated, linked, and holistic (Fogarty and Pete 2007).
+Curriculum integration is based on both philosophy and practicality, drawing together knowledge, skills, attitudes, and values from within or across subject areas to develop a more powerful understanding of key information.
 Curriculum integration is best done when components of the curriculum are connected and related in meaningful ways by both students and teachers.
 With the large uptake of SGs in education nowadays, one must consider SGs curriculum integration an issue at large since effectiveness of SGs use in training and education is getting more and more proponents.
-This paper looks at SGs curriculum integration issues from two perspectives- of the teacher connecting the content of the game and the learning outcomes into the whole educational context on the one hand, and of the researcher who sees the connection between the pedagogical state-of-art in SG and what realia can offer, on the other.
-By drawing on the experience of three teams of researchers and educators from Romania, Italy and Spain, based on common activities conducted by same partners and others in the Games and Learning Alliance (GaLA), an EC-funded Network of Excellence on SGs, joint perspectives over curriculum integration will be presented, with a view to sharing the experience in order to give guidelines for future extension of SGs into education and training, into well built curricula.
-The situations presented of SGs curriculum integration in the three different educational contexts are to showcase the framework for building a SGs curriculum design, the way SGs are effective for instruction, to present forms of integrating a SG into curriculum- how, where, how long, and showcase trans- and inter-disciplinarity within SG curriculum integration.
-A set of guidelines will be just a quick overview on what both practitioners, researchers and policy makers should consider for the near future in terms of SG currriculum integration, to enhance a lage-scale uptake of SGs into all levels of education and training, to better respond the 21st Century student and current social needs.
-All the statements and observations will be outspoken based on genuine results of the experiments and longterm practice of the authors in the realm of SGs integration into the training programs.
+This paper looks at SGs curriculum integration issues from two perspectives-of the teacher connecting the content of the game and the learning outcomes into the whole educational context on the one hand, and of the researcher who sees the connection between the pedagogical state-of-the art in SG and what realia can offer, on the other.
+By drawing on the experience of three teams of researchers and educators from Romania, Italy, and Spain, based on common activities conducted by same partners and others in the Games and Learning Alliance (GaLA), an EC-funded Network of Excellence on SGs, joint perspectives over curriculum integration will be presented, with a view to sharing the experience in order to give guidelines for a future extension of SGs into education and training, into well-built curricula.
+The situations presented of SGs curriculum integration in three different educational contexts are to showcase the framework for building an SGs curriculum design, the way SGs are effective for instruction, to present forms of integrating an SG into the curriculum-how, where, how long, and showcase trans- and inter-disciplinarity within SG curriculum integration.
+A set of guidelines will be just a quick overview on what both practitioners, researchers, and policymakers should consider for the near future in terms of SG currriculum integration, to enhance a large-scale uptake of SGs into all levels of education and training, to better respond to the twenty-first century student and current social needs.
+All of the statements and observations will be outspoken based on genuine results of the experiments and long-term practice of the authors in the realm of SGs integration into the training programs.

-Keywords: serious games, curriculum integration, pedagogy, psychology system takes after the society is built within and for which it matters as present.
-Attracting individuals into coming to school especially if adult education is involved is a permanent challenge in nowadays environment mostly, where consumerism and popular culture are at their best.
-More than children, Higher Education and Further Education students have clearly-cut and timely-framed objectives.
+KEY WORDS: serious games, curriculum integration, pedagogy, psychology n educational system is never an island; on the contrary, it is a continuum throughout society, culture, politics, economics, and everything a country builds its foundation on.
+An educational system takes after the society it is built within and for which it matters at present.
+Attracting individuals into coming to school especially if adult education is involved is a permanent challenge nowadays, where consumerism and popular culture are at their best.
+More than children, Higher Education and Further Education students have clearly cut and timely framed objectives.
 They are attracted to learning if they receive what they look for.
 Student books and teaching aids are less relevant unless highlighted and integrated into a carefully designed curriculum, with a valuable content, highly applicable in the contingent reality.